 A determinedly independent writer, theater artist, and educator, Maura majored in theater arts and creative writing in college.
 She began her professional career as a New York City

-actor, working off-Broadway and off-Broadway and further studying at several studios.
+actor, working off-off-off Broadway and even a little off-Broadway, and further studying at several studios.

 Later she learned the craft of journalism during 19 years in various